 Day hikes in the Jungfrau region

 Another option is hiking the Eiger trail, a scenic hike below the impressive north side of the mountain Eiger.
 A third option is going along the beautiful Schynige Platte.
-Check out more about some lovely hikes including how difficult they are and how to get there.
+Check out more about these lovely hikes including how difficult they are and how to get there.

 Check out more about prices and options here.
 A 3-days pass costs from about 135 CHF whick is about the same in Euros.
 Buying a ticket for just one trip will cost you around 30 Euros.